CodingWCal/club-goose/README.md

 **Built with 🦆 Goose AI Agents for the "No Keyboards Allowed" Hackathon**

-*"Conduct your music with nothing but your voice and movements!"* 🎵✨
+*"Conduct your music with nothing but your voice!"* 🎵✨